kalkin/perl6-hashids/README.md

 NAME
 ====

-Hashids — generate short hashes from numbers.
+Hashids — generate short and reversable hashes from numbers.

 SYNOPSIS
 ========